 Where did readers come from before they clicked on to your content?

-Why not include the information from that previous page they came from, into your content?
-That means incorporating the upstream keywords from those previous pages readers came from.
+Why not include a brief review of the information from the page they previously came from into your content?

-One way of identifying such upstream content is finding out which pages link to your content or similar content to yours.
+One way of identifying such upstream content is finding out which pages link to your content or to content similar to yours.

 ii.
 Downstream Keywords